bilo1967/rebooth/README.md

 1. private and public key for Google Captcha v2 (optional);
 1. instructions on how to access your authentication mudule (see next section).

-All of these settings must be done in the [config/config.inc.php](config/config.inc.php) file (follow the comments on the file itself).
+All of these settings must be done in the [config/config.inc.php](config/config.inc.php) file.
+See the comments on the file itself for details.

 ### authentication module